makehumancommunity/community-plugins-maketarget/README.md

 * Import a human mesh using the makehuman plugin for blender (see [this introductory video](https://www.youtube.com/watch?v=eEaVZVbTJOQ&t=101s) for more information).
 Make sure to *not* use a body proxy.
 * Select the body
+* enter a name for your target
 * Click "Initialize" in the make target panel.
-A shape key "PrimaryTarget" is created.
+A shape key using the target name is created.
 * Enter edit mode and model the target
 * Exit edit mode
 * Click "Save target"